andzandz/pi-traffic-light-v2/readme.md

 ----------

-This project was built by Andy K, Chair of SoSLUG.
+This project was built by Andy K, STEM Ambassador and Chair of SoSLUG, local Southend computing/technology club.